 And, she really likes copyright.
 Copyright often involves the creative sectors and Kate loves working with creatives helping them navigate the complexities of copyright law.
 She can also help protect and defend brands and trade marks and sort out any patent disputes, as well as how to best commercialise patents, in New Zealand and Australia and the rest of the world as well.

 Kate's two law degrees are from Victoria University of Wellington and she started with the Intellectual Property Office of New Zealand in 2000 before becoming a team leader and Assistant Commissioner in 2001.
 Kate joined Baldwins Intellectual Property in 2002 and became a partner and head of litigation and commercial in the Wellington office in 2010 before starting Catalyst Intellectual Property as a partner at the end of 2012.
-Kate is also a registered patent attorney in New Zealand and Australia.
+Kate is also a registered patent attorney and registered trade mark attorney in New Zealand and Australia.

 When not eagerly anticipating her clients’ next innovation, she will be doing something dangerous like water skiing racing, mountain biking, snow skiing or else running or at the gym.